aedorian/blug/projects.markdown

     </td>
     <td class="desc">
-    <h2 style="font-style: italic">Touhou clone</h2>
+    <h2>Touhou clone</h2>
     <p class="pdesc">
-    Shoot 'em up game.
-My part focused on building a custom ECS-like engine (no classes) and creating a scriptable wave system with customisable enemy movement.
-Can also be played by two players (photo).
+    Shoot 'em up game that can be played by two players (photo).
+I built a custom ECS-like engine (in C, so without classes) capable of handling the players, enemies and bullets in real time.
+Also created a scriptable wave system to make development and testing easier.
+It has customisable enemy movement and 10 different bullet types and patterns.
     <br><br>
     <img src="../assets/img/projects/sv_2.png" height="250px">
     <img src="../assets/img/projects/sv_1.png" height="250px">